Drill Bit Stuck In Tapcon Anchors Crazy Concrete

 Concrete drill bit stuck in hole!
 Reversing doesn’t work, using drill mode doesn’t work.
 I tried putting it in reverse, rocking it back and forth, nothing.
 Doesn’t help the concentration on the task at hand!
 If one knows their tools, its instantly apparent when you hit rebar.
 Some bits have blunt tips and are used in hammer-type drills.
 If the needle-nose pliers cannot reach the bit, make the hole slightly larger with another drill bit.
 Push it in further on hammer only and alternately push and pull with the hammer running.
 Once you’ve drilled down to around where the original drill got stuck you can hammer the stuck drill sideways into the new hole.
 I get a penny off of a drill bit?

 They are just a very small core drill.
 Had to make an extenision for the air nozzle.
 Blowing air into the hole while drilling seemed to help keep it cool.
-The dealer said if you wet cut make sure the flow is continuous cause thermal shock can break the carbide loose.
-I wasn’t clear, but the the drill bit is actually in the wall 1/2″.
+The dealer said if your wet cut makes sure the flow is continuous cause thermal shock can break the carbide loose.
+I wasn’t clear, but the drill bit is actually in the wall 1/2″.
 What does your mount look like?

 You move the mount or just redrill a new hole in a location close to the one with the stuck bit?

-But the the drill bit is actually in the wall 1/2″.
-I can’t figure out anyway to get the tip of drill bit out.
+But the drill bit is actually in the wall 1/2″.
+I can’t figure out any way to get the tip of the drill bit out.
 I check it out and it’s actually about 1/2″ of the tip of the drill bit stuck in the hole about 1/2″ into the wall.

 I laid off, and just let it “work”….
 This isn’t modern limestone concrete.
 Very likely that is the main problem.
 Natural black corundum is used as a hardener for concrete in severe duty applications such as the paving at toll booths.
 Making any sort of hole in the concrete here is almost impossible no matter what sort of hammer drill is used.
 The drill went through an inch of concrete block in well under a minute.
 Maybe a slightly better hammerdrill unit will make a difference, and maybe not.
 It pretty much sucks for hammer drilling in hard concrete.
 This works fine for holes up to 1/2″ or so.
 In this stuff, one broke off, and one had its threads mashed flat, and it actually pulled out.
 The hole was at least 6mm longer than the tapcon needed.
 On the one that pulled out, the bigger diameter thread was mashed down to the same diameter as the small thread, and even the small thread was damaged.